 3. Assess for signs and symptoms.

-In myocardial infarction, changes in blood pressure can cause headaches, chest pain, mental status changes, diaphoresis, and dizziness.
+In myocardial infarction, changes in blood pressure can cause headaches, chest pain, mental status changes, diaphoresis, dizziness, and shock.

 4. Determine the patient’s risk factors.